Paychex (PAYX)

 For software companies like Paychex, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

-In Q3, Paychex produced a 73.1% gross profit margin, marking a 2 percentage point increase from 71.2% in the same quarter last year.
-Paychex’s full-year margin has also been trending up over the past 12 months, increasing by 1.1 percentage points.
+Paychex’s gross profit margin came in at 73.5% this quarter, marking a 2.3 percentage point increase from 71.2% in the same quarter last year.
+Paychex’s full-year margin has also been trending up over the past 12 months, increasing by 1.6 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as servers).

 8. Operating Margin